Udall, tribes denounce virtual meetings for Chaco drilling plan

 Udall, D-N.M., called the federal Bureau of Land Management’s planned virtual public meetings during the pandemic “tone deaf and out of touch” as indigenous people in New Mexico reel from an explosion of novel coronavirus cases.

-Over 53 percent of the confirmed cases of the virus in the state are Native Americans, although they comprise roughly 10 percent of New Mexico's population.
+While Native Americans constitute roughly 10 percent of New Mexico’s population, they account for 53 percent of the state's confirmed cases of the virus.
 Meanwhile, large portions of Native American territory in the state still lack broadband internet access.

 “This is an unprecedented public health crisis … and you can’t jump on a nonexistent broadband link when you’re in much of this area, so I just find this very, very disturbing that [the Department of] Interior would move forward,” Udall said.